-A good luck charm — this is what most cultures think of when they see a butterfly, blue ones, especially.
-Makes sense to get a butterfly tattoo because then you’d have that good luck on you wherever you go and for as long as you live.
-But different designs and colors mean different things as with any type of tattoo.
+A good luck charm is what most cultures think of when they see a butterfly, especially a blue one.
+It makes sense to get a butterfly tattoo because then you’d have that good luck on you wherever you go and for as long as you live.
+But different designs and colors mean different things, as with any tattoo.

 Although a blue butterfly tattoo usually symbolizes “good luck,” its meaning for you may not refer to good fortune.